Hello and welcome to my PhD blog!

 My primary research interests are in the areas of information literacy, knowledge management, learning communities, communities of practice, lifelong learning, employability, and career guidance.
 I am also interested in interdisciplinarity, mixed methods research, and the philosophy of science.

 In my PhD, I am exploring young people’s career decision-making and career information literacy skills.
-I will tell you more about my PhD topic in one of my upcoming blog posts!
-I will also present my work at a few conferences over 2021.
+I will tell you more about my PhD topic in my upcoming blog posts!
+I also plan to present my work at conferences such as ISIC and the iConference.
 Look out for conference updates in the Twittersphere!

 My research is funded through the ESRC 1+3 studentship award and is conducted in partnership with the SGSSS (the Scottish Graduate School of Social Sciences) and Scotland’s leading skills agency, SDS (Skills Development Scotland).